-It’s not as if we haven’t always wanted search engines that bring us the most relevant results—read our minds and show us exactly what we want.
-It’s more that search practices tend to focus on what the content is about, not necessarily what is relevant to the search we’ve performed.
+It’s not as if we haven’t always wanted search engines that bring us the most relevant search result by reading our minds, and showing us exactly what we want.
+More often than not, a search algorithm focuses on what the content is about, not necessarily on matching the given query with the most relevant result.

-That’s because search technologies break down the words used in documents to determine a relevance score.
-But those methods don’t take into account the searcher’s intent—and true relevance is all about how well a search result meets a specific need.
+That’s because search technologies break down the words used in documents to determine a relevance score or quality score.
+But those methods don’t take into account the searcher’s intent -and true search relevance is all about how well a search result meets a specific need.

-In the past, search relevance was calculated by the frequency of keywords within a given document.
-But that ranking model doesn’t distinguish between the movie named Alien and movies with aliens in them.
+In the past, search technologies used a ranking algorithm to calculate a relevance score by looking at the frequency of keywords within a relevant document.
+But that scoring model doesn’t distinguish between the movie named Alien and movies with aliens in them.
 Nor do they show you what you may want to know about aliens in movies.
-In other words, we don’t know much about the searcher’s intent from the search phrase alone.
+In other words, we don’t know much about the searcher’s intent from the keyword alone.

 AI-powered search relevance aims to give us better, more personalized results-and we’re seeing a lot of hype around its promise.
 But how much of this is reality and how much is marketing?
 Vendors love coming up with the latest way to set their products apart from the rest of the field.
 But there are claims-and then there are claims that can be backed up.

-The relevance issue has been around since humans started archiving information, and it’s been a matter of research since computers could store information.
+The issue around search relevancy has been around since humans started archiving information, and it’s been a matter of research since computers could store information.

 Information retrieval methods use natural language techniques of vectorization (a way of turning textual data into configurations of numbers that machine learning algorithms can then process and ultimately find patterns in), indexing (making a list of where every word or phrase can be found in a set of text), and term frequency (how often a word appears in a document helps determine what that document is about) to break down text.

-Ranking algorithms on the web help determine what documents are more closely related to others and tackles the problem of relevancy by using web links between pages as a proxy for relevance.
+Ranking algorithms on the web help determine what documents are more closely related to others and tackle the problem of relevancy by using web page links as a proxy for topical relevance.
 Enterprise search has relied on manual processes for ranking that involve:

 - Search schemas that control how and what people use to search.
 This, of course, limits what searchers can find and relies on everyone to think along similar lines.